witchdoctormike/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File 12-directory_permissions creates a script that creates a directory called dir_holberton with permissions 751 in the working directory.
+File 12-directory_permissions creates a script that creates a directory called my_dir with permissions 751 in the working directory.

-File 13-change_group creates a script that changes the group owner to holberton for the file hello.
+File 13-change_group creates a script that changes the group owner to school for the file hello.

-File 14-change_owner_and_group creates a script that changes the owner to betty and the group owner to holberton for all the files and directories in the working directory.
+File 14-change_owner_and_group creates a script that changes the owner to betty and the group owner to school for all the files and directories in the working directory.

-File 15-symbolic_link_permissions creates a script that changes the owner and the group owner of the file _hello to betty and holberton respectively.
+File 15-symbolic_link_permissions creates a script that changes the owner and the group owner of the file _hello to betty and school respectively.